jermnelson/intro2libsys/textbook/chapters/two/ancient-libraries.rst

 What about..??
 --------------
-Libraries certainly existed in ancient China and Japan although the their different literacy traditions, the collecting, borrowing, and lending practices wasn't as prominent or well-developed as in the West.
-Likewise, while collections of Aztec and other Mesoamerican societies had libraries, they tended to focus on religious topics.
+Libraries certainly existed in ancient China and Japan although within their different literacy traditions; the collecting, borrowing, and lending practices wasn't as prominent or well-developed as in the West.
+Likewise, while Aztec and other Mesoamerican societies had libraries, they tended to focus on religious topics.
 In one of the great tragedies of history, the Spanish colonization efforts at attempting to eradicate the native culture, language, and customs, included